AjithRevildo/Basics-1/README.md

 a)typeof(1) //number

-it is a number normally its a number in js also take 1 as the number.
+it is a number normally ,js also take 1 as the number.

 b)typeof(1.1)//number